 Diagnostic tests include:

-- Amniocentesis: At 15–20 weeks, they may obtain a small amount of amniotic fluid for analysis, using a needle inserted into the abdomen.
+- Amniocentesis: At 14–18 weeks, a doctor may insert a needle into the abdomen to obtain a small amount of amniotic fluid for analysis.

-- Percutaneous umbilical blood sampling: After 20 weeks, the doctor may take a small sample of blood from the umbilical cord for analysis, using a needle inserted into the abdomen.
+- Percutaneous umbilical blood sampling: After 20 weeks, the doctor may insert a needle into the abdomen to take a small sample of blood from the umbilical cord for analysis.

-A healthcare professional can also diagnose Down syndrome after a baby is born by inspecting their physical characteristics, blood, and tissue.
+A healthcare professional can also diagnose Down syndrome after a baby is born by inspecting their:

 There is no specific treatment for Down syndrome.
 People who have the condition will receive care for any health problems, as other people do.

-However, healthcare professionals may recommend additional health screening for issues common to the condition.
+However, healthcare professionals may recommend additional health screening for issues common to people with the condition.

-Children with specific learning and development difficulties may be eligible for educational support, either in a mainstream or specialized school.
+Children with specific learning and developmental difficulties may be eligible for educational support in a public or specialized school.

 Some children will make use of an Individualized Education Program (IEP), which various specialists will support.

-A person with Down syndrome can do many of the things that other people do.
-Children may take longer to acquire skills such as walking and talking, but with stimulation, they can acquire key life skills and attend school and, in some cases, college.
+A person with Down syndrome can do many things that other people do.
+Children may take longer to acquire skills such as walking and talking, but they can develop at their own pace and attend school with early stimulation and treatment.

-Depending on how the condition affects a person, it is often possible for someone to work and to live semi-independently with Down syndrome.
+Depending on how the condition affects a person, they may work and live semi-independently with Down syndrome.

 People with Down syndrome need friendships and relationships.
-Some will live with a partner or get married, and they will have an independent life.
+Some will live with a partner or get married, having an independent life.